ljessendk/CanFestival/examples/ecos_lpc2138_sja1000/src/elevation/encoder/ReadMe.txt

 You can find this specification at: http://www.can-cia.org/ Ask for the document: CiA DS 406 V3.1: CANopen device profile for encoder

-To build this project, see $CANFESTIVAL_HOME/driver/ecos-lpc2138/ReadMe.txt to prepare your environemnt.
+To build this project, see $CANFESTIVAL_HOME/drivers/ecos_lpc2138_sja1000/ReadMe.txt to prepare your environment.

 See the schematic.jpg in this directory.